 You should also look for a SOC 2-compliant tool.
-SOC 2 refers to security guidelines designed for service providers who store customer data in the cloud.
-This certification, which Zylo achieved (SOC 2 Type II, specifically) with zero exceptions, ensures the management platform you entrust with your SaaS has proper security practices in place and keeps up to date on the everchanging cloud requirements.
+SOC 2 refers to security guidelines designed for service providers who store customer data.
+This certification, which Zylo achieved (SOC 2 Type II, specifically) with zero exceptions, ensures the management platform you entrust with your SaaS has proper security practices in place and keeps up to date on the everchanging industry requirements.

 Business owners and IT professionals don’t have time to track down every application within their organization to find cybersecurity gaps and vulnerabilities.
 When it comes down to it, what companies need is a solution to provide complete SaaS visibility.

 Learn how the Zylo Discovery Engine uncovers all SaaS with nearly 100% accuracy.